Colorado Security Deposit Returns and Deductions

 • Unpaid cleaning services

-• Any other reasonable deductions
+• Other reasonable deductions

 In Colorado, landlords can make any deductions from the security deposit that are reasonable in amount and nature.
 This may include a lost key charge or unpaid late fee.
 The deductions do not need to be listed in the lease agreement, but landlords cannot charge for normal wear and tear under any circumstance.